SHOWING 1 - 1 OF 1 RESULTS

 Blanchfield Army Community Hospital: BACH serves the community surrounding Fort Campbell, Kentucky, home of the 101st Airborne Division (air assault), and Fort Campbell.
 BACH’s team offers a patient-centered care model of health care, recognizing that your family members are an integral part of you achieving your health care goals.

 Morale, Welfare and Recreation facilities: Recreation at Fort Campbell includes arts and crafts, bowling, a library, auto hobby, a recreation center, a theater, golf, a gym, tennis, swimming, outdoor activities, camping, fishing and stables.

 Commissary: There is one large commissary on post.
 Call 270-640-4008.

 Exchange system: There is one main exchange and 29 specialty stores.
 Call 270-439-1841.

 Banking: The Fort Campbell Credit Union has eight locations; there is also a Bank of America Military Bank.

-Soldier Support Center: The centralized soldier In- and out-processing center is managed by the Military Personnel Services division.
-Services include identification cards, Defense Enrollment Eligibility Reporting System transition services, reassignments, passports and visas, voting assistance and soldier readiness processing.
+Soldier Support Center: The centralized soldier In- and Out-processing center is managed by the Military Personnel Services Division (MPSD).
+Services include identification cards, Defense Enrollment Eligibility Reporting System (DEERS), transition services, reassignments, passports, voting assistance and Soldier readiness processing.
 In- and out-processing services include dental, finance and personnel records review.
-Call 270-412-1121.
+Visit the link to access the contact information for each service in the Soldier Support Center.